 Health issues can start in puppyhood, especially those pertaining to growth disorders commonly found in youngsters of large and giant breeds.
 These include panosteitis (pano), hypertrophic osteodystrophy (HOD), and osteochondritis dissecans (OCD), the latter being commonly found in the shoulder.
 While many youngsters tend to outgrow mild cases of these disorders, more severe cases often require ongoing veterinary care and, in some instances, even surgery followed by intense rehabilitation.
 Just because your hound experiences growth related challenges, it does not mean you did something wrong.
 Nor is it an indication you purchased a puppy from a bad breeder.
-Growing out a wolfhound depends on many different factors, and a year full of growth is plenty of time for something to go wrong with bones, joints, tendons and ligaments.
+Growing out a wolfhound successfully depends on many different factors, and a year full of growth is plenty of time for something to go wrong with bones, joints, tendons and ligaments.
 Elbow and hip dysplasia are most often found in adult hounds.
-While the incidence of these two problems is very low, they do occur.
+While the incidence of these two problems is very low in the breed, they do occur.
 If they do, they need careful management to prevent pain and suffering.

 Adult Irish Wolfhounds are also prone to several cardiac issues, especially atrial fibrillation (A-Fib) and Dilated Cardiomyopathy (DCM).
 Heart problems are not always a death sentence as they can be treated quite well, also for longer periods of time.
 Treatment for cancer, the number one cause of death in the breed, especially bone cancer, is unfortunately not always an option.
 Gastric dilatation-volvulus (GDV or “bloat” or “torsion”) is always an emergency and can, if not treated immediately, lead to death.
 A surgical procedure called gastropexy, meaning “tacking” the stomach to the body wall, can prevent this emergency and is oftentimes a good option to add when the hound is spayed or neutered.